DeJong homers, Cards break away in 7th to beat D-Backs 7-1 - WHIZ News

 HIT BY PITCH

 LeBlanc hit a batter in the first inning.
 That increased St. Louis’ MLB-leading total to 57.
-Entering Monday, the Cubs were a distant second with 45.
+The Cubs are a distant second with 45.

 ROSTER MOVES